Quadratic Formula Calculator

 Mistakes to Avoid ⚠️

-- Forgetting the ± sign - only getting one root.
+- Forgetting the plus-or-minus sign and only computing one root instead of two.

 Practical Applications📊